sjy-dv/coltt/README.md

 - ~~HNSW accuracy is lower than expected.
 Currently being edited.~~
 - It may be slow because you are not currently focused on this task.
 - The hybrid search method using bitmap indexing within metadata is scheduled to be added after the initial release.
+- nnlogdb is currently unstable and shows subpar performance that falls short of my expectations, requiring additional work.

 # Index